Best 7-seat electric cars 2021

 There are now a few electric seven-seaters to choose from, and more are due to launch in the next few years.
 Whether your budget is £30,000 or £90,000, there are good options that will take lots of people and luggage without using a drop of fuel.

 Many are based on vans, as these can easily hide the bulky batteries under the floor.
 Efficiency is blunted because of the size of the vehicle - so these electric seven-seaters will manage fewer miles between charges than a smaller car with the same powertrain - especially if they are fully loaded.
-Some of the electric 7-seaters on this page can manage over 150 miles on a charge though.
+Some of the electric 7-seaters on this page can manage over 150 miles on a charge though, while soon-to-be-released models such as the Mercedes EQB have a range in excess of 250 miles.

 They’re undoubtedly expensive to buy in the first place but, after that, they should prove very cheap to run.
 If the price is a stumbling block, make sure to check out hybrid 7-seaters like the Kia Sorento and Volvo XC90 Recharge T8, or a used Toyota Prius+, which might offer a useful compromise.